MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 The deployment for this solution spans an on-premises environment and the Azure environment.
 Services, networks, applications, and communication have to work effectively across both infrastructures to support the workload.
 The technology decisions include:

-- How are environments integrated?
+- How are the environments integrated?
 - What are the network connectivity requirements between the Azure datacenter and the on-premises infrastructure?
 Azure ExpressRoute is used because it provides dual lines, redundancy, and failover.
 Site-to-site VPN doesn't provide the security or Quality-of-Service (QoS) that's needed for the workload.
 - How do fraud detection scores integrate with back-end systems?
 Scoring responses should integrate with back-end fraud workflows to automate the verification of transactions with customers or other case management activities.
 You can use either Azure Functions or Logic Apps to integrate Azure services with on-premises systems.

 ### Security

-Hosting a solution in the cloud brings new security responsibilities.
+Hosting a solution in the cloud creates new security responsibilities.
 In the cloud, security is a shared responsibility between a cloud vendor and a customer tenant.
 Workload responsibilities vary depending on whether the workload is a SaaS, PaaS, or IaaS service.
 For more information, see [Shared responsibility in the cloud](/azure/security/fundamentals/shared-responsibility).

 Whether you're moving toward a [Zero Trust](https://www.microsoft.com/security/business/zero-trust) approach or working to apply regulatory compliance requirements, securing a solution end-to-end requires careful planning and consideration.
 For design and deployment, we recommend that you adopt security principles that are consistent with a Zero Trust approach.
 Adopting principles like *verify explicitly*, *use least privilege access*, and *assume breach* strengthens workload security.